tractr/directus-sync/README.md

 Removes tracking from an element within Directus.
 You must specify the collection and the ID of the element you wish to stop tracking.

+## Global Options

+These options can be used with any command to configure the operation of `directus-sync`:

+- `-d, --debug`
+  Display additional logging information.
+Useful for debugging or verifying what `directus-sync` is doing under the hood.

+- `-u, --directus-url <directusUrl>`
+  Specify the Directus instance URL.
+Alternatively, set the `DIRECTUS_URL` environment variable.

+- `-t, --directus-token <directusToken>`
+  Provide the Directus access token.
+Alternatively, set the `DIRECTUS_TOKEN` environment variable.

+- `--no-split`
+  Indicates whether the schema snapshot should be split into multiple files.
+By default, snapshots are split.

+- `--dump-path <dumpPath>`
+  Set the base path for the dump.
+This must be an absolute path.
+The default is `"./directus-config"`.

+- `--collections-path <collectionPath>`
+  Specify the path for the collections dump, relative to the dump path.
+The default is `"collections"`.

+- `--snapshot-path <snapshotPath>`
+  Specify the path for the schema snapshot dump, relative to the dump path.
+The default is `"snapshot"`.

+- `-f, --force`
+  Force the diff of schema, even if the Directus version is different.
+The default is `false`.

+- `-h, --help`
+  Display help information for the `directus-sync` commands.

 ### Tracked Elements